 Retail and consumer services businesses are not eligible for assistance with the Marketing Support Assistance.

 The project must provide economic benefit to the province and cannot jeopardize similar businesses.

-What activities supported?
+What activities are supported?

-The following marketing activities will be considered for funding:
+following marketing activities will be considered for funding: